5 Reasons Why Farmers Markets are Good for You

 Farmers markets are more than just a place to purchase fresh, delicious produce.
 You get face-to-face interaction with the person who grew or made your food, increasing that sense of connection.

 They are also a great community gathering spot and a fun place to visit with loved ones, friends, or children.
-You can even get the kids to get involved by letting them pick new foods to try, then help them prepare a meal.
+You can even get the kids involved by letting them pick new foods to try, and then help them prepare a meal.

 Find a Farmers Market Near You

-Go here for the USDA’s list of farmers markets in your area.
-You’ll find locations of farmers’ markets near you, hours of operation and the type of products sold.
+The USDA has a searchable database of farmers markets in your area.
+You’ll find locations of farmers’ markets near you, hours of operation and the types of products sold.